SkibaPaweIT/PROJECT_Polski_Punish/README.md

   -Player list with Offline and Online Rankings (Players are unique and added after adding new tournament with new unique participants)
   -Added some bonus endpoints like getting certain player tournament data -Added Dockerfile with Docker Hub repo.
 It can autobuild images from git.
+  -Adding Tournaments and participants from csv files) -Adding Tournaments and particiapants from challonge.com api

-  next target - Adding Tournaments and participants from csv files)
+  next target - Adding Tournaments and participants from csv files) -Learning new tools like mapper, docker.
+  -Adding Tournaments and participants from smash.gg api